Deposits

 Unauthorized Accommodation Rental Suite

 The topic of buying a Whistler property with unauthorized accommodation is expansive.
-Unauthorized means that the space was not identified in the original plans which were submitted to the municipality to obtain a permit.
+Unauthorized means that the space was not identified in the original building plans.
+These plans were submitted to the municipality so that a building permit could be obtained.
+Obtaining the permit is a legal process.

-This post is going to focus on unauthorized accommodation in the form of a rental suite.
+This post will focus on unauthorized accommodation in the form of a rental suite.
 A rental suite within a residential property (house) is common in Whistler.
 The definition of such a suite might be: “A suite is a separate living area contained within a dwelling unit functioning as a self-contained suite, typically complete with its own kitchen, bathroom, and bedroom.”
-They are colloquially known as an in-law suite, mortgage helper, nanny suite, non-conforming suite, and other similar descriptive names.
+When the suite is unauthorized, the suite is colloquially known as an in-law suite, mortgage helper, nanny suite, non-conforming suite, and other similar descriptive names.
+Meaning that the suite is not on the original building plans.

 Continue reading “Unauthorized Accommodation”